janhavelka/Stochastic-Finite-Element-Method/README.md

 # Other information

-The principles and description of methods utilized in the code can be found in an enclosed pdf file.
+The principles and description of methods utilized in the code can be found in an enclosed pdf file and the literature therein.